mothur/mothur.github.io/_wiki/mothur_v.1.12.0.md

-taxonomy reference files containing nearly 15,000 diverse sequences we are in the process of modifying our example analyses to reflect our current thinking about how to trim data based on quality scores and implement all of the new features we\'ve released in the last several months.
+taxonomy reference files containing nearly 15,000 diverse sequences we are in the process of modifying our example analyses to reflect our current thinking about how to trim data based on quality scores and implement all of the new features we've released in the last several months.

-As always, you can feel free to shoot us emails at mothur.bugs\@gmail.com, post any problems or praise at the forum, and
-\"like\" us on facebook.
+As always, you can feel free to shoot us emails at mothur.bugs\@gmail.com, post any problems or praise at the forum, and "like" us on facebook.
 We look forward to your continued support, suggestions, and questions.

 ## New commands